rosalogia/java-fp-exercises/README.md

 You are encouraged to view the unit tests in `app/src/test/java/fpe/CombinatorTests.java`.
 They give good examples of how to use the lambda syntax to test your combinators as you write them.
 You may copy that code into your main method to experiment.

-# Notes on Notation and Naming Conventions

-Naming conventions and notations you may be unfamiliar with are used throughout this exercise and project.
-The reason for this is to introduce you to notation and conventions that are common in functional programming.
-You do not have to embrace them, but it is worth becoming familiar with them.
-For example, you may be used to working with linked lists via a `Node` class that contains some data with a reference to the next node in the list.
-In functional programming, this implementation detail is not often expressed explicitly.
-Instead, we consider a `Node` a linked list in its own right, and say that every linked list is either empty (i.e. null) or contains a "head" (some value) and a "tail" (which is another linked list).
-Implementation wise, there is no difference between our LinkedList class and your `Node` class, but this is more common in functional programming contexts.